williamsteffens/os-challenge-SHAshanties/README.md

 noSplit      | 12.901.995                    | 72.256.643                    | 32.018.256
 Split        | 6.440.981                     | 64.075.291                    | 33.719.540

-**Table 5** - Number of processes, nprocesses and the corresponding the average score of 3 runs of the run-client-continuous configuration.
+**Table 5** - Average score of 3 runs of the cached thread pool server with (Split) and without (noSPlit) splitting of the request into task against the three client configurations.

 </center>

-ultimately lead to the rejection of the adoptation of the split request functionality
+For the continuous configuration the server that was splitting the requests into tasks performed twice as good as the one that did not, but as the number of requests grew the score seemed to equal out, as seen for the total configuration, that was sending 500 requests.
+To examine this behavior further, the server with and without splitting was executed against a configuration with 1000 total requests, were the server that was splitting scored 65.442.650, while the server that did not scored 52.045.404, which meant that the splitting server performed worse for larger number of total requests.

-Did discover that
+As the goal of the challenge was to implement an optimal server for the final run configuration, and not the continuous configuration, it was hard to justify the adoptation of the splitting request into tasks functionality, and ultimately the adoptaion of the splitting requests into tasks functionality was rejected based on the results of experiment 3.

 <br />
 <br />